prg4hire/PayPal-Analytics-Script/opcodes.md

 # check state opcodes
-Opcode not used anymore:  questions ( -- H ). the root of the questions trie from the previous block.
-Used for crowdfunding the asking of questions. %%%% We don't need this because the oracle trie can be used to crowdfund the asking of questions. opcode | symbol | stack changes | comment
+Opcode not used anymore:  questions. the root of the questions trie from the previous block.
+Used for crowdfunding the asking of questions.
+We don't need this because the oracle trie can be used to crowdfund the asking of questions.

+opcode | symbol | stack changes | comment
 --- | --- | --- | ---
 90 | stack_size | -- Size |